Certificate in College Teaching and Learning

 Individuals who do not meet all of the criteria may be admitted by the recommendation of the chair or program coordinator and if other factors indicate potential for success.
 The courses in this certificate program are all project-based with individual and team collaboration.
 Current university faculty work closely with students to facilitate the hands-on design of the practicum component of the curriculum.
 These factors facilitate the successful completion of the program in a timely manner.

-Individuals interested in teaching in post-secondary education settings should know that to be eligible to teach at a community college they must first earn a Master's degree in an academic discipline and have completed a minimum of 18 graduate course hours in each discipline that they hope to teach.
-Individuals hoping to teach at a four-year institution typically must earn at least a Master’s degree to teach undergraduate students and a Doctorate degree to teach graduate-students.
-In addition, some professional programs at a four-year institution require 18 graduate credits in the academic discipline.
+Individuals interested in teaching and in post-secondary education settings should know that to be eligible to teach at a community college they must first earn a Master’s degree in an academic discipline and have completed a minimum of 18 graduate credit hours in each discipline that they hope to teach.
+Individuals hoping to teach at a four-year institution typically must earn at least a Master’s degree to teach undergraduate students and a Doctorate degree to teach graduate students.
+In addition, some professional programs at a four-year institution require 18 graduate credit hours in the academic discipline.
 This Certificate in College Teaching and Learning is not a substitute for any of the above noted educational requirements.

 The certificate admission criteria and policies governing the relation of certificates to graduate degree programs include the following:

 - No transfer credit from another institution will be counted toward the completion of the certificate program with the exception of courses offered as part of an agreement between the certificate program and collaborating institutions.

 - A certificate graduate student may enroll on either a part-time or a full-time basis.